psoloway/puppetlabs-tomcat/README.md

 #####`ensure`

 Determines whether the fragment should exist in the configuration file.
-Valid options: 'present' and 'absent'.
+Valid options: 'present', 'absent'.
 Default: 'present'.

 #####`config_file`